 The library does not create request bodies, nor does it interpret and translate response bodies into AIMMS data.
 The latter is left completely to your AIMMS model.
-If the response body is

 Adding the HTTP Client library to your model¶

 The HTTP Client component is provided in the form of a library

 HTTPClient in the AIMMS Library Repository, which is accessible from within the Library Manager within your model.
 After selecting the

 HTTPClient library from the Library Manager, it will be downloaded from the AIMMS Library Repository, and added to your model.

 To add the HTTP Client library to your model, open the Library Manager from the File menu, and click the Add Library from Repository button.
 This will open a dialog displaying all libraries that you can download from the AIMMS Library Repository.
 Select HTTPClient from the list to add the library to your model, or select a specific version to upgrade from a previous version you already installed before.

 The following example shows the implementation of the